Difficult Conversations

 What This Workshop Covers

-• Understanding Difficult Conversations: Explores why conversations about child sexual abuse can feel overwhelming for parents, including emotional triggers, fear of saying the wrong thing, or uncertainty about what their child needs.
-Builds awareness of the emotional landscape and importance of these conversations in the healing process.
+Explore why conversations about child sexual abuse can feel overwhelming for parents, including emotional triggers, fear of saying the wrong thing, or uncertainty about what their child needs.

-• How to Start and Respond to a Difficult Conversation: Offers simple, supportive strategies for gently opening up a conversation and staying grounded during emotional or unexpected responses.
+How to start and respond to a difficult conversation with simple, supportive strategies for gently opening up a conversation.
 Emphasises listening, pacing, and emotional safety.

-• Responding to New Disclosures: Guidance on how to handle new or unexpected information shared by the child, including how to stay supportive, safe, and appropriately responsive without leading or pressuring.
+Guidance on how to handle new or unexpected information shared by a child, including how to stay supportive, safe, and appropriately responsive without leading or pressuring.

-• Sharing Information with Others: Helps parents understand who needs to know what, how to talk about their child’s experiences while protecting their privacy, and when and how to involve professionals (e.g. school, social care).
+Develop ways to help children understand about sharing sensitive information with others.
+Developing understanding on who needs to know what, how to talk about their child’s experiences while protecting their privacy, and when and how to involve professionals (e.g. school, social care).

 These sessions do not expect you to be perfect.
 Instead, it offers a safe, non-judgemental space to explore how you can show up — with compassion, care, and courage — for your child, and for yourself.